 People who live near high-tension power lines are exposed to EMFs that have been proven to be detrimental to one’s health.
 A form of “Fire Sha,” high tension wires and towers are one exterior feature that I find most difficult to deal with.
-My scientific mind knows that the presence of trees and other dense foliage will help, because plants and trees are capable of filtering toxins, including electronic emissions.
+My scientific mind knows that the presence of trees and other dense foliage will mitigate the effects of the EMFs because plants and trees are capable of filtering toxins, including electronic emissions.

 But when working with the Five Elements of Feng Shui, Fire is dominated by Water and reduced by Earth.
-So, adding the element of Earth in the form of ceramic pots, crystals, and rocks, will reduce the Fire.
-I prefer to use Shungite, because it reverses magnetic fields and sets up a shield; but I also like Black Tourmaline for its ability to transmute energy.
+So, adding the element of Earth in the form of ceramic pots, rock gardens, earthen structures, crystals, and stones, will reduce the Fire.
+When using crystals/stones, I prefer Shungite, because it reverses magnetic fields and sets up a shield; but I also like Black Tourmaline for its ability to transmute energy.
 Other stones that are useful are lodestone, hematite, and pyrite, all of which are ferromagnetic (containing iron).
 Ideally, a windchime-style hanging feature of these stones would break up the electromagnetic field and transmute the energy, lessening the effect.